 Key Issues

-New jobs drive demand for new homes –which in turn create even more jobs in construction and related fields.
-LBA is supportive of polices that will stimulate job growth throughout the economy.
+New jobs drive demand for new homes which in turn create even more jobs in construction and related fields.
+LBA is supportive of polices that stimulate job growth throughout our economy.

-LBA member companies are innovators in the field of energy efficiency.
-We are active participants in the EPA’s Energy Star Program as well as the DOE’s Builders’ Challenge and Build America Program.
+LBA member companies are innovators in the field of energy and resource efficiency.
+Our members actively participate in the EPA’s ENERGY STAR Program as well as the DOE’s Zero Energy Ready Home program.
 Through these programs and others, LBA member companies play a critical role in developing and deploying new construction techniques, materials and products.
-We are committed to make further strides in energy efficiency and promoting new tools like energy efficiency mortgages that help make energy efficient homes affordable.
+We are committed to make further strides in decarbonization, energy and water efficiency and promoting mortgages that help make efficient homes affordable.

 Ensuring a stable and affordable market for home mortgages is essential to the health of the nation’s housing market.
-Given current market conditions, the capacity of the federal housing programs operated by FHA and the GSE’s are of paramount importance.
+The capacity of the federal housing programs operated by FHA and the GSE’s are of paramount importance.

 • Mortgage Interest Deduction